Revealing effects of local dimension on variable-range interacting model by connecting Lieb-Robinson bounds and multipartite entanglement: Acknowledgments

-We acknowledge the support from Interdisciplinary Cyber Physical Systems (ICPS) program of the Department of Science and Technology (DST), India, Grant No.: DST/ICPS/QuST/Theme- 1/2019/23.
-We acknowledge the use of \href{https://github.com/titaschanda/QIClib}{QIClib} -- a modern C++ library for general purpose quantum information processing and quantum computing (\url{https://titaschanda.github.io/QIClib}) and cluster computing facility at Harish-Chandra Research Institute.
+We acknowledge the support from Interdisciplinary Cyber Physical Systems (ICPS) program of the Department of Science and Technology (DST), India, Grant No. DST/ICPS/QuST/Theme- 1/2019/23.
+We acknowledge the use of \href{https://github.com/titaschanda/QIClib}{QIClib} -- a modern C++ library for general purpose quantum information processing and quantum computing~\cite{qiclib} and cluster computing facility at Harish-Chandra Research Institute.
+KDA and PH acknowledges ``INFOSYS scholarship for senior students".